danielearwicker/computed-async-mobx/README.md

 }
 ```

-Note how we can consume the value via the `.value` property inside another (ordinary) computed and it too will re-evaluate when the score updates.
+Note how we can consume the value via the `.get()` function inside another (ordinary) computed and it too will re-evaluate when the score updates.

 # useStrict(true)